 Sunshine always puts a smile on our faces, but it can put a spring in your step too.
 “Natural daylight stimulates the release of the happy hormone serotonin,” says Susan.
 “This increases positivity and motivation, and keeps your mood buoyant.
 Plus, in the evening, serotonin is converted to sleep hormone melatonin, so you’ll sleep more soundly too.”
-During the winter months, sunlight can of course be in short supply - so consider investing in a SAD lamps to top up your levels.
+During the winter months, sunlight can of course be in short supply - so consider investing in one of the best SAD lamps to top up your levels.

 6. Wash those hands!

 Thanks to coronavirus, we all know the drill by now.
 Wash your hands regularly and thoroughly for at least 20 seconds to scrub away all the bacteria you may have come into contact with.
 “Wash your hands for as long as it takes you to sing Happy Birthday twice,” says pharmacist Angela Chalmers.